Excerpt from The Silence and the Gods: Star Chamber

 an excerpt from the as yet unpublished TSATG

 (set-up: America is coming to visit its long-lost cousins in what was once California.
 Things have changed in their absence.
-The Demarchy has become highly segregated between the enlightened and the unenlightened, the former getting their knickers in a twist over the new arrivals)
+The new country, The Demarchy has become highly segregated between the enlightened and the unenlightened, the former getting their knickers in a twist over the new arrivals)

 Demarch’s Residence, San Francisco, Great Western Demarchy

 Another meeting of the Seventy! thought Jorge the Wine Steward.
 It was all so trying for the Demarch.
 And there had been no proper time to prepare for this one.
 Just a single message and the Demarch’s residency had erupted in near-chaos.
 Even when they were scheduled, His Enlightened would fret and worry about it for days before considering what and how he should handle that pack of wolves—then he would worry and fret for days thereafter as to whether he should have said something else.
 Of course, he would not confide his worries to a mere toulos like himself, Jorge the Wine Steward, but after fourteen-years of service, he could tell.

 When he had first entered into the Enlightened One’s service, Jorge had worried whether his training and knowledge of the vast holdings of the Demarch’s wine cellar would be up to the task.
 He had spent a seven-year apprenticeship within the residence to learn his craft, not once coming within sight of the man who controlled the nation.
 Now, with the cellars nearly empty, he saw and talked to Bernhard the First on a daily basis.
 His encyclopedic knowledge of vines, vintners and vintages was no longer of much concern to the Demarch except on state dinners, of which there were mercifully few.
 Those sent the Enlightened One to his sick bed for a week, at the very least.
 Now Jorge’s duties concerned the rigorous medical regime which kept the Demarch functioning.